jjdarcy/cantrilltips/FAQ.md

 You can do a lot more, and use a lot more AWS services and make this more complicated.
 Just bear in mind that this example can be expensive if you upload/download a lot of data from/to AWS.
 You should use it as a project and proof of concept.
 But you can go even further and cost optimize your project architecture.

+## Do these courses help you get real jobs at the end?
+Certifications get you interviews not jobs.
+It gets you to the table.
+Experience gets you jobs (on the job, personal projects or stuff learned while studying).
+Adrians courses are very skill focussed.
+Its a "by-product" getting the certifications.
+He is preparing you for real work experience.